Shallowgam3r/Simple-ClearChat/README.md

 # Simple-ClearChat
 Chat too spammy?
-This is a simple ClearChat command.
+This is a simple PMMP ClearChat plugin.

+Usage: /cc

+#Pocketmine-MP
+#PMMP